Rubber Powered Scale Models

 General notes on printing the plans

-The small T shaped marks you will see on the sheets are spaced 50 mm apart, to help you get the pages the correct size.
+The small T shaped marks you will see on some of the sheets are spaced 50 mm apart, to help you get the pages the correct size.

-You will need Acrobat reader to view the pdf files, which is a free download from the Adobe web site
+You will need Acrobat reader to view the pdf files, which is a free download from the Adobe web site.
+Plans scanned as one large sheet can be simply tiled as long as you have version X or newer.

-Bitmap files are also provided in case you prefer to work with those.
+Bitmap files are also provided for some of the parts and plans in case you prefer to work with those.
 Scanning was done at 150 dpi.

 Back to home page